- Early modern history of science and medicine

 - (ed. with Niall Hodson and Karl A.E.
 Enenkel), Translating Early Modern Science, Leiden 2017 (Intersections 51).

-University, before receiving her MA and PhD degrees from the Warburg
+University, she received her MA and PhD degrees from the Warburg

-Institute in London with a thesis entitled Exchange of Knowledge Through Translation: Jan Baptista van Helmont and His Editors and Translators in the Seventeenth Century.
+Institute in London with a thesis titled Exchange of Knowledge Through Translation: Jan Baptista van Helmont and His Editors and Translators in the Seventeenth Century.

-She was a postdoc at the Max-Planck-Institute for the History of
+She was a postdoc researcher, first at the Max-Planck-Institute for the

 Since 2019: Assistant Editor of Centaurus, a journal of the history of science and its cultural aspects